PenguinMod/PenguinBot-Public/README.md

 For the most part, you need a good understanding of JavaScript and JSON to make commands or do anything meaningful with the code of this bot.

 # License
-The code found in this repository is licensed under the GNU General Public License v3.0 as required by some of the modules we use.
+The code found in this repository is licensed under the MIT license.
 Please let us know if this is incorrect or invalid.

 The `assets` folder is **NOT** under this license.
 Content in there may be licensed under, literally anything.